nbondarczuk/Algorithms-Data-Structures/README.md

 ## Sources:

 * N. Wirth: Algorithms and Data Structures in Golang
-* D. Knuth: The Art of Computer Programming
+* D. Knuth: The Art of Computer Programming vol 3 Sorting and searching

 ### Comment